KristinHenry/DataVizOverview/README.md

 ## What is Data Visualization?

-Bottom line: data visualisation helps us see patterns in data that would be difficult to see from a list of numbers and other data structures.
+Bottom line: data visualization helps us see patterns in data that would be difficult to see from a list of numbers and other data structures.

 ## Useful simple charts for seeing patterns
 Simple charts are usually best, for readability.